-I have a number of antique decorative rollers that I have collected over the years.
-I can’t wait to try those.
+I have a number of antique decorative rollers that I have collected over the years and I cannot wait to try them.

-I can’t wait to mix and match with multiple rollers on one sheet of paper.
+I can’t wait to mix and match using multiple rollers on one sheet of paper.

-I can also make wrapping paper for each individual recipient based on their favorite colors and personality.
+Think how fun it would be to make wrapping paper for gift recipients based on their favorite colors and personality.
 Or I can make the gift wrap and give it as a gift!
-I would love to receive handmade wrapping paper!
+Would you like to receive handmade wrapping paper?

-How much fun will this be for Christmas?
-All of the paper under the tree will be handmade and color-coordinated, wow!
+How much fun will this be for birthdays and holidays like Christmas?
+All of the paper under the tree could be handmade and color-coordinated, wow!